Oklahoma is home to thousands of species of insects, including various moths. But what are the types of moths in Oklahoma?

 13. Hag Moth

-The Hag Moth (Phobetron pithecium) is a type of moth found in Oklahoma.
+The Hag Moth (Phobetron pithecium) is a moth found in Oklahoma.
 It belongs to the family Notodontidae, which contains 160 species worldwide.

-In addition to its unique coloration, the hag moth has two large “clubs” connected by either a line or a web-like pattern on their hindwings.
+In addition to its unique coloration, the hag moth’s hindwings have two large “clubs” connected by either a line or a web-like pattern.

-This species has several distinct morphological features that make it stand out from other moths in Oklahoma State such as its wide head, brown body, and bright yellow marks on its wings.
+This species has several distinct morphological features that distinguish it from other moths in Oklahoma State, such as its wide head, brown body, and bright yellow marks on its wings.

 In Oklahoma state, the hag moth can be found in deciduous forests and woodlands.
-Still, occasionally ventures into agricultural areas as adults feed on nectar from flowers such as maple and dandelion blossoms.
+Still, they occasionally venture into agricultural areas as adults feed on nectar from flowers such as maple and dandelion blossoms.

-Its larvae feed primarily on oak foliage; however, they do not commonly cause significant damage to the trees given their relatively small size.
+Its larvae feed primarily on oak foliage; however, given their relatively small size, they do not commonly cause significant damage to the trees.

-The hag moth is nocturnal in nature and comes out mostly at night when it is cooler outside to avoid predators during the day.
+The hag moth is nocturnal and comes out mostly at night, when it is cooler outside, to avoid predators during the day.

 While there isn’t necessarily anything remarkable about this species for scientific study, its unique appearance makes it an interesting subject for amateur entomologists fancying a visit outdoors!